 These rules apply to most goods, except for personalised products, perishable goods, or sealed items that can’t be returned for hygiene reasons once opened.

-Vix Leyton, consumer expert at Think Money says: “Beyond the 14 day ‘cooling off period’ there is no automatic legal right to take it back just because the recipient doesn’t like it, so if you’re buying for gifts nearly a month before Christmas, the return window can slam shut before the person you bought for has even peeled back the paper.
-If you’re not completely certain they’ll love it, think twice before going rogue in a flash sale.”
+Vix Leyton, consumer expert at Think Money, warns that this can cause issues if you're buying a gift that won't be opened immediately: “Beyond the 14 day ‘cooling off period’ there is no automatic legal right to take it back just because the recipient doesn’t like it, so if you’re not completely certain they’ll love it, think twice before going rogue in a flash sale.”

 Under the Consumer Rights Act 2015, sellers must deliver goods within 30 days unless you’ve agreed to a different timeframe.
 The retailer is legally accountable if something goes wrong with the delivery, even if they have used a third-party courier.